Christian Wedding Traditions: When Sacred Vows Meet Your Pinterest Dreams

 Unity ceremonies serve multiple purposes in Christian weddings.
 They create memorable moments for photography and video, but more importantly, they provide tangible symbols that couples can reference throughout their marriages during difficult times.

-Research from the Center for Marriage and Family Studies found that couples who incorporate unity ceremonies report 35% higher satisfaction with their wedding experience and 28% stronger recall of wedding vows after five years.
+Many marriage counselors and pastors note that couples who incorporate unity ceremonies report greater satisfaction with their wedding experience and stronger recall of their wedding vows years later.

 The Handfasting Tradition That Literally Created “Tying the Knot”